 “The most moving wines, the most memorable wines, express the place they come from.
 My goal as a winemaker is to allow the site to speak.
 Terroir-specific winemaking requires the self-restraint to allow nature to do what it will, to create the environments that encourage favorable microbes to multiply naturally, and to wait for, not preempt, the signs that require intervention.”

-Our grapes are always picked by hand, sorted meticulously, and fermented dry.
-The red wines then move into French oak barrels, where they undergo a native malolactic fermentation.
-After approximately 18 months of barrel aging -- 50% new oak -- the red wines are bottled unfiltered and aged for an additional 12 to 18 months before release.
-Our Sauvignon Blanc is crushed whole cluster and fermented by native yeast in a mixture of neutral French Oak, stainless steel, and the occasional new French oak barrel.
+Our grapes are always picked by hand, sorted meticulously -- first in the field, then again in the cellar before crushing -- and fermented dry.
+The red wines are immediately moved into French oak barrels, where they undergo a native malolactic fermentation.
+After approximately 18 months of barrel aging -- 50% new oak -- the red wines are bottled unfiltered and aged for an additional 6 to 18 months before release.
+Our Sauvignon Blanc is crushed whole cluster and fermented by native yeast in a mixture of neutral (old) French Oak, stainless steel, and the occasional new French oak barrel.
 The wine does not undergo malolactic fermentation.
 It is aged in barrel sur lies until it is bottled approximately nine months after harvest.